The three-time WNBA champion Phoenix Mercury was recently presented a deal that was too good to pass up.

 A BOLD NEW ERA IN ARIZONA

-Kozar sees the adding of legalized sports betting apps in Arizona as a game-changer for sports like women’s basketball, as it allows people to create new ties to teams.
+Kozar sees the adding of legalized Arizona sports betting apps as a game-changer for sports like women’s basketball, as it allows people to create new ties to teams.

 “What I think is so exciting about sports betting is that you don't have to be, you know, a huge fan or a huge follower of any specific team to really get engaged with it and really enjoy it,” Kozar said.
 “I've never worked in the NFL.
 But as a fan, I see so many people, so many friends of mine, who maybe don't have an allegiance to one specific team, but who love playing fantasy football.
 So, they live and die every week with their fantasy football team.

 “They're watching 15 games at a time, you know, they're engaged with whatever, you know, platform, they're playing fantasy football on ESPN, or Yahoo or CBS.
 And so, you're bringing more folks into the fold, who maybe haven't been day one, fans of the league.
 So that's what I think is really exciting for us to really just broaden the scope of folks who are perhaps paying attention.”

 Another exciting element about legalized sports betting for Kozar is the ability to give fans of the team in-game additions, such as prop bets on a contest’s quarterly over/under, as a way to boost engagement, which is a win-win for all involved.

 “There really are different ways to be engaged with sports betting with women's teams in these properties,” he said.
 “And so, we've seen that success across men's sports.
 And I think it's really exciting to see women's sports be a part of that as well.”

 Above all, Kozar said the Mercury have done their research and wholeheartedly believe there is an ever-growing market share of fans that are interested in sports betting and in WNBA basketball.